WoltLab/docs.woltlab.com/docs/javascript/general-usage.md

 # General JavaScript Usage

+!!! info "WoltLab Suite 5.4 introduced support for TypeScript, migrating all existing modules to TypeScript.
+The JavaScript section of the documentation is not yet updated to account for the changes, possibly explaining concepts that cannot be applied as-is when writing TypeScript.
+You can learn about basic TypeScript use in WoltLab Suite, such as consuming WoltLab Suite’s types in own packages, within in [the TypeScript section](typescript.md)."

 ## The History of the Legacy API

 The WoltLab Suite 3.0 [introduced a new API](new-api_writing-a-module.md) based on AMD-Modules